Getting ready to travel to this Caribbean paradise?

 If you’re staying somewhere in Punta Cana or Bavaro, joining this tour is one of my secret Punta Cana travel tips.

-The tour is so well-organised that having your own transportation is meaningless.
-It is, in fact, one of the few organised Punta Cana excursions I can recommend.
+The tour is so well-organized that having your own transportation is meaningless.
+It is, in fact, one of the few organized Punta Cana excursions I can recommend.

 The tour through the cave is quite adventurous but it’s truly one of the best experiences I’ve had in a tropical destination!

 You’ll start the fun at the Rancho Capote.
 You’ll ride a horse before hiking through the lush tropical forest.
 You’ll then decline into the depths of the Earth through a small hole.

 For the next hour, you’ll follow the underground Almirante River in almost complete darkness.
 When you finally reach the exit of the cave, the horses will wait to take you back to the ranch.